lipsa25bce10034-arch/skill-gap-analyzer/README.md

 ## 📚 Conclusion

 This project demonstrates how AI and Machine Learning techniques can be used to solve real-world problems like career guidance and skill analysis.
-It highlights the practical application of NLP and similarity algorithms in building intelligent systems.
+It highlights the practical application of NLP and similarity algorithms in building intelligent systems.It provides a simple way for students to analyze their skills and plan their learning more effectively.